usaid-cs/yesterday-i-learned/random.md

 - At 300 million emails a day, Gmail might have real issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
 - The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.
 - /r/fakenews existed before it was cool.
 It has nothing to do with that guy who keeps making up fake news.
-- If you can't [draw a clock](https://www.littlethings.com/brain-on-fire/?utm_source=iqx6&utm_medium=Facebook), you might [have](http://neuro.psychiatryonline.org/doi/10.1176/appi.neuropsych.12070180) [issues](http://www.alzheimersreadingroom.com/2009/12/alzheimers-clock-draw-test-detect-signs.html).
 - The basement is cooler in the summer, and colder in the winter.
 - [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
 - Excel's SUMPRODUCT(row1, row1...) multiplies two rows together and gives you a sum.
 Good for weighted tallies.
 - [This converter](http://www.kylesconverter.com/frequency/hertz-to-frames-per-second) claims that display FPS and refresh rate Hz are equivalent units (30 FPS = 30 Hz).
-- You need your passport to renew your health card.
-And you need your drivers licence to renew your passport.
-And you need your health card to renew your passport. (just kidding)
 - Modern train/subway platforms have [stations that are higher than the rest of the track](http://www.gizmodo.co.uk/2017/05/its-official-the-bakerloo-is-the-hottest-london-underground-line/), so they naturally slow down when they enter the station, and naturally gain kinetic energy when they leave the station.
 This makes the station less hot, and need less ventilation.
 - [Tire rubber simply becomes dust.](https://physics.stackexchange.com/questions/80371/where-does-the-rubber-go-when-a-tire-wears-down) Apparently the dust is minute in quantity, so it is not a big deal.
 - [Anal Emma](http://www.slate.com/blogs/bad_astronomy/2013/04/29/analemma_the_position_of_the_sun_in_the_sky_changing_over_a_year.html) is the word for how the sun draws a [figure 8 in the sky](http://solar-center.stanford.edu/images/solar-analemma-140000-UTC.jpg) if you overlay its position every day at the same time of day.